Constraints on the mass and self-coupling of Ultra-Light Scalar Field Dark Matter using observational limits on galactic central mass: A quick reminder of basics

 \subsection{Soliton solutions of Gross-Pitaevskii-Poisson equations as cores of DM halos}

 One solution of the core-cusp problem \cite{Flores:1994gz,Moore:1994yx,Bullock:2017xww} is that the dark matter is ultra-light.
-If the mass of DM particles is sufficiently low, the corresponding de-Broglie wavelength is sufficiently large and hence, well inside the galaxies, they form a Bose-Einstein Condensate or a superfluid - a model of DM known as Fuzzy Dark Matter (FDM) \cite{Hu:2000ke}.
-The condensation causes the density profile to flatten and remain finite as we approach the centre of the galaxy while it retains its Cold Dark Matter-like form outside the core of the DM halo (where it is described by a normal fluid).
-This suggests that a galactic halo of dark matter is expected to have a central core (in which the density profile is flat) surrounded by an envelope (in which the density profile falls off as $r^{-1}$ at shorter distances).
-We thus turn to modelling these central solitonic cores.
+If the mass of DM particles is sufficiently low, the corresponding de-Broglie wavelength is sufficiently large and hence, well inside the galaxies, they form a Bose-Einstein Condensate - a model of DM known as Fuzzy Dark Matter (FDM) \cite{Hu:2000ke}.
+It is these cores of fuzzy Dark Matter halos that we shall model using non-relativistic scalar field.